kajoshua/kajoshua.github.io/_posts/2022-9-13-Interesting-Questions.md

 title: Interesting Questions
 ---

-A small collection of interesting (boundary breaker) questions you can ask people instead of making smalltalk with "What do you do [for a living]?"
+A small collection of interesting (boundary breaker) questions you can ask people instead of making smalltalk with "What do you do (for a living)?"
 This list is motivated, in part, by [David Goodhart](https://www.youtube.com/watch?v=3ex3TPdsBsY){:target="_blank"}.
 Enjoy!

 * Who are you?
-* What is a conversation that you would like to have with someone, but haven't found the right moment (yet)?
+* What is a conversation that you would like to have with someone, but haven't found the right moment yet?
-* What is something that you know you'll never (reasonably) do in your life?
+* What is something that you know you'll never reasonably do in your life?
 How do you feel knowing you won't have that experience?
 * Do you feel social pressure to [wear socks], or do you like them?
 * What did you do last [Tuesday at 3pm]?
 * What's your third favorite [INSERT]?
 (Source: Jessie Finocchiaro)